Git Pull vs Git Fetch: Know the Difference

 git fetch origin

-• The updates are stored in origin/main.
+- The updates are stored in

-• To see what changed, you can run:
+mainbranch does not move automatically. - To see what changed, you can run:

 git log main..origin/main